MatttSF/TFG_CommentsInstagram/README.md

 # Instagram Comment Classifier
-This is a machine learning project that aims to classify Instagram comments as positive or negative.
-The goal is to study the influence of negative comments on the popularity of a post.
+This is a machine learning project that aims to classify tweets as positive or negative.
+The goal is to study the influence of negative tweets on the popularity of a profile.

 ## Dataset
 The dataset used for this project is the Sentiment140 dataset, which contains 1.6 million tweets in English labeled as positive or negative.